 What is a Long Code Used For?

-SMS gateway providers such as True Dialog have created deals or arrangements with the major mobile carriers to send and receive SMS messages over long codes and short codes.
+SMS gateway providers such as 3Seventy have created deals or arrangements with the major mobile carriers to send and receive SMS messages over long codes and short codes.
 The relationship between the SMS gateway provider and the carriers allows for the transmission and reception of a large number of SMS messages to and from a long code, however it moves much slower than a short code (1 message per second vs. 40 message per second)

 Knowing this information, the best uses of long codes are for internal and operational SMS.
 If a business chooses to use it, then SMS can be quickly become an integrated part of their existing platforms.
 Great uses of SMS long codes include: